ttehsec/LitBuddy/README.md

    - ✅ This will automatically set up everything and launch the app

 ---
+##⚠️ Notes

+Virtual Environment: LitBuddy uses a virtual environment to keep its tools and libraries separate from the rest of your system.
+This is created automatically the first time you run the launcher.

+Antivirus Warnings: Some antivirus programs may flag certain files (like .mp3 used for voice playback) or Python scripts as unfamiliar.
+These are safe and required for LitBuddy’s voice features to work.
+You may need to approve or whitelist them.

+First-Time Setup: The first launch may take a few minutes while dependencies are installed.
+After that, LitBuddy will start up quickly.

+---
 ## 🐧 Installation (Linux / Kali)

 If you're using Kali or another Linux distro: